phos-phophy/creed/README.md

    In the case of the unambiguous mapping, we can try all suitable mappings, but if there are $N$ entities and $M$ candidates for each of them, $M^N$ model runs are required.

+4) Diversified training

+   The last method is called diversified training.
+Its key point is to change original entity types with the corresponding synonyms.

 ```mermaid
 flowchart TB
     subgraph a["New unknown entity type"]